Home Buying Tips

 What movies were at The Square West Palm Beach?

-The AMC Parisian 20 and IMAX was located at CityPlace from the development's opening in 2000 until May 2023.
+The AMC Parisian 20 and IMAX operated at CityPlace from the development's opening in 2000 until May 2023.
 The building was demolished in September 2023 to make way for the 10 CityPlace office tower.

 Sources